Fritzes 2024 Winners

 It’s that time of year, when we look back at the sci-fi movies of the prior year to consider the challenges of on-screen interfaces and decide who did it best.

 I admit a bit of frustration with the sci-fi movies in 2022.
 Many just didn’t need interfaces to tell their stories.
-Just no name a few that come to mind: Everything Everywhere All at Once, Prey, Nope, Slash/Back, Beyond the Infinite Two Minutes, Next Exit.
+Just no name a few that come to mind: Prey, Nope, Slash/Back, Beyond the Infinite Two Minutes, Next Exit.
 And many that did had interfaces that were just displays—and it’s hard to gauge the design if no character is using it.
 Of the rest, many looked very, very similar to stuff we’d seen before.
 Of course, that’s the way of cultural semiotics and the formalization of cinematic language, but for anyone looking at the body of work for progress—like, say, me—it can be frustrating.

 Despite this, there were enough movies to mostly fill out nominees.
 The exception was Best Believable, for which there are only two.